romapanaskar/esb-grid-capacity/README.md

 ## The problem

-Ireland's electricity distribution network publishes a "capacity heatmap" — a snapshot of how much headroom exists at every transformer and substation in the country, for both new demand (EV chargers, heat pumps, housing) and new generation (solar, wind).
+Ireland's electricity distribution network publishes a capacity heatmap i.e a snapshot of how much headroom exists at every transformer and substation in the country, for both new demand (EV chargers, heat pumps, housing) and new generation (solar, wind).
 It's the dataset that actually determines